Skip to content

 As a rule of thumb, categories are broader, and tags are more specific.
 You can just use categories and ignore tags.
 Pick a group of categories and set these up to group your posts into.

 If you plan to use tags, don’t use them like Instagram -WordPress creates archive pages for every category and tag, so you will have a page in your sitemap for every tag.
 I recommend checking if these are indexed in your SEO plugin.
 I de-index my categories and tags, as they are effectively duplicate content, and I don’t want users to land on a category page.
-De-index any page that it’s not valuable for your users to land on.
-We don’t have date-based archives, authors or tags indexed.
+De-index any page that’s not valuable for your users to land on.
+We don’t have date-based archives, authors, or tags indexed.

 Internal Linking